oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   <dd>artifact that is contained within another artifact</dd>
   <dt id="def;newline-sequence">newline sequence</dt>
   <dd>sequence of one or more characters representing the end of a line of text.
-      **Note**: Some systems represent a newline sequence with a single newline character; others represent it as a carriage return character followed by a newline character.</dd>
+      <strong>Note</strong>: Some systems represent a newline sequence with a single newline character; others represent it as
+      a carriage return character followed by a newline character.</dd>
   <dt id="def;notification">notification</dt>
   <dd>reporting item that describes a condition encountered by a tool during its execution</dd>